 This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Automotive Vehicles Running on Non-conventional Energy Sources Sectional Committee had been approved by the Transport Engineering Division Council.

-This standard was first published in 2006 to specify performance and general test methods for CNG/Bio-CNG on board fuel system components, intended for use on motor vehicles defined in IS 14272.
-In this Revision, Bio- CNG is added to the scope of this standard keeping in view the technological advancements that have taken place since its last Publication.
+This standard was first published in 2006 to specify performance and general test methods for CNG/bio-CNG on board fuel system components, intended for use on motor vehicles defined in IS 14272.
+In this Revision, bio- CNG is added to the scope of this standard keeping in view the technological advancements that have taken place since its last publication.

 In the formulation of this standard considerable assistance has been derived from the following standards issued by the Automotive Research Association of India and the International Organization for Standardization respectively:

-AIS 024(Rev.1) (Part A) — Safety and procedural requirements for type approval of gaseous fuelled Vehicles - Part A (Automotive Application).
+AIS 024(Revision 1) (Part A) — Safety and procedural requirements for type approval of gaseous fuelled vehicles — Part A (Automotive application)

-AIS 024(Rev.1) (Part B) — Safety and procedural requirements for type approval of gaseous fuel agricultural tractors - Part B (Agricultural tractors application).
+AIS 024(Revision 1) (Part B) — Safety and procedural requirements for type approval of gaseous fuel agricultural tractors — Part B (Agricultural tractors application)

-AIS 024(Rev.1) (Part C) — Safety and procedural requirements for type approval of gaseous fuel vehicles - Part C (CEV’s Application).
+AIS 024(Revision 1) (Part C) — Safety and procedural requirements for type approval of gaseous fuel vehicles — Part C (CEV’s application).

-AIS 028(Rev.1) (Part A) — Code of Practice for Use of Gaseous Fuels in Internal Combustion Engine Vehicles - Part A (Automotive Application)
+AIS 028(Revision 1) (Part A) — Code of Practice for Use of Gaseous Fuels in Internal Combustion Engine Vehicles - Part A (Automotive Application)

-AIS 028(Rev.1) (Part B) — Code of practice for use of gaseous fuels in internal combustion engine agricultural tractors - Part B (Agricultural tractors application)
+AIS 028(Revision 1) (Part B) — Code of practice for use of gaseous fuels in internal combustion engine agricultural tractors — Part B (Agricultural tractors application)

-AIS 028(Rev.1) (Part C) — Code of practice for use of gaseous fuels in internal combustion engine construction equipment vehicles (CEV’s) - Part C (CEV’s Application).
+AIS 028(Revision 1) (Part C) — Code of practice for use of gaseous fuels in internal combustion engine construction equipment vehicles (CEV’s) — Part C (CEV’s application)

-ISO 15500-2 : 2016 ‘Road vehicles — Compressed natural gas (CNG) fuel system components — Part 2: Performance-of general test methods’
+ISO 15500-2 : 2016 ‘Road vehicles — Compressed natural gas (CNG) fuel system components — Part 2: Performance-of general test methods

 Considering Indian climatic conditions the Committee responsible for the formulation of this standard decided to deviate from the requirement of ISO with respect to the following:

-a) Components shall be tested at a temperature of –20° instead of -40°C; and
+Components shall be tested at a temperature of - 20° instead of – 40 °C; and

-b) Testing at room temperature shall be done at 27± 5 °C instead of 20± 5 °C.
+Testing at room temperature shall be done at 27 °C ± 5 °C instead of 20 °C ± 5 °C.

-This standard is one of the series of Indian Standards published on CNG/Bio-CNG on-board fuel system components.
+This standard is one of the series of Indian Standards published on CNG/bio-CNG on-board fuel system components.
 Other standards in the series are: